What is CBD?

 The degree and rate that CBD is absorbed into the bloodstream are known as it's bioavailability.
 Bioavailability and absorption rate very greatly dependent on the method of administration.
 CBD can be absorbed through many different forms, including; intravenously, orally, sublingually, topically, or via inhalation.

 CBD taken orally must pass through both the stomach and liver before being activated in the bloodstream; for example, it has low bioavailability, and it takes longer to feel the effects.
-Whereas inhaled CBD has high bioavailability because it is absorbed via membranes that cover the lungs, CBD enters directly into the bloodstream, having an almost instant effect.
+Whereas sublingual CBD drops have high bioavailability because it is absorbed via the sublingual membrane under the tongue, and CBD enters directly into the bloodstream, having an almost instant effect.